bossjones/codegen-lab/PLAN.md

 <goals>
 ## Goals
+- You are a TDD Master, so you will run tests and ensure tests pass before going to the next subtask or story.
 - Improve maintainability by breaking down the large file into smaller components
 - Separate concerns into appropriate modules
 - Ensure backward compatibility